theaquamarine/windows-powershell-docs/docset/windows/failoverclusters/move-clustervirtualmachinerole.md

 ```

 This example performs a live migration of the clustered virtual machine named Virtual Machine1 to the node named node2.
-The Windows PowerShell® prompt does not return until the action is complete.
+The Windows PowerShell?? prompt does not return until the action is complete.

 ### Example 2
 ```